ghodulik95/chromebook-nautilus-desktop/README.md

      - The window manage key is set to screenshot to clipboard.
      - This file contains many of the default contents from running xbindkeys --defaults (which outputs a sample/default configuration).
    - **`.config/touchegg/touchegg.conf`**
-     - Defines gesture mappings (e.g., 3-finger swipes for browser back/forward, refresh, maximize, minimize (commented out)).
+     - Defines gesture mappings (e.g., 3-finger swipes for browser back/forward, refresh, maximize, minimize, pinch-to-zoom).
      - This file contains many of the default contents created after first launching touchegg or running touchegg --generate-config.

 3. **Custom Scripts** (`~/bin/`)